A Healthier Alaska

 CARE FOR ALL ALASKANS

-Growing up in rural Alaska, JKT knows how hard it can be to access high-quality care in Alaska.
-All Alaskans — regardless of where they live — should be able to get safe and prompt care for themselves and their loved ones.
+Growing up in coastal Alaska, JKT is familiar with the challenges of accessing high-quality care in rural parts of Alaska.
+All Alaskans โ€” regardless of where they live โ€” should be able to get high quality care for themselves and their loved ones.

 Expand telehealth services, including for reproductive and mental health care, so Alaskans can see trusted providers quickly and efficiently, without having to travel or wait for good weather.